The time to file your tax returns is coming soon

 • TDS deducted by the buyer should be deposited through challan for TDS payment on or before the 7th of next month in which the TDS is deducted.

-TDS return and certificates
+TDS Return and Certificates

 In the backdrop of the provisions of section 195, any person making any payment to a non-resident is required to obtain TAN and deduct tax at the applicable rates.
-The payer must deposit the tax deducted with the government against the PAN of the payee within the applicable due dates.
+The payer must deposit the tax deducted from the government against the PAN of the payee within the applicable due dates.
 Further, the payer would also need to furnish the TDS return in Form 27Q within the quarterly due dates and issue the TDS certificate in Form 16A to the non-resident.

 Consequences of Not Paying TDS Under Section 195